springyworks/ts/HelloWeb/README.md

 - **TypeScript**: Strongly typed programming language that builds on JavaScript.
 - **VSCode Integration**: Optimized for development in Visual Studio Code with tasks and launch configurations.
-- **Live Preview**: Use the "Live Preview" extension from Microsoft for real-time updates.
+- **Live Preview**: Use the "Live Preview" extension from Microsoft for real-time updates of the web page contents.
-- **Automated Build**: Scripts for building and watching TypeScript files.
+- **Automated Build**: Scripts for building and wrunning TypeScript files using vscode Run/Debug (F5) .